DeanoBurrito/minos/README.md

 - `arch/` contains cpu isa specific code (x86/x86_64/arm6/etc...), check the local readme for more details.
 - `arch/platform/` contains platform specific code (think raspbi 2 vs raspbi 4), where functionality may require more than a driver.
 - `kshell/` contains code relating to the kernel-mode shell.

-# Build System
-Its super simple, its all makefiles.
-The root makefile is currently in the `kernel/` directory, however there are plans to restructure that at some point.
-This kernel makefile has references to all the other projects, and will manage them as required.
-This includes the different bootloaders.

-If your environment is set up differently to mine, all the relevant variables are in the top-most sections (interal and external references)

 # Other Notes
 compile_flags.txt is specific to my install of all these tools, and may not work for you.